 The City accepts the District’s sewage through an interlocal agreement between the two agencies.
 Through the terms of the agreement, the District “owns” 4.8% of the capacity of the Post Point plant, which ensures that the District has sufficient treatment capacity for full buildout of its service area.
 As a condition of ensuring this plant capacity, the agreement requires that the District be responsible for financing 4.8% of the costs of any major capital projects that the City undertakes at the plant.

 In 2014, the City completed major upgrades to Post Point’s liquid treatment process to improve plant performance, meet current regulations, and increase capacity for the future.
 As part of the project, future upgrades to the solids treatment process were planned.
-Wastewater solids are currently incinerated (burned) at Post Point, which emits carbon dioxide (CO2) and other contaminants into the air.
-Incineration uses equipment installed in the 1970s that is expensive to maintain and repair, difficult to permit, and burns rather than recovers resources.
+Wastewater solids are currently incinerated (burned) at Post Point by equipment installed in the 1970s that has reached the end of its useful life.

 For more information on this project, please click here to visit the City’s project page.

 - Construction: To be determined

 The total project cost is generally estimated at $100 million, but will be dependent upon actual system design.
 The District’s share is estimated at $10.6 million (4.8% of the total cost).

 - No District-prepared reports have been generated to-date.
 Please refer to the City of Bellingham’s project website for all City-generated reports and technical memoranda.